inspiros/dynamic-default-args/README.md

 This solution relies on function introspection provided by the `inspect` module, which does not work on built-in functions (including C/C++ extensions).
-However, you can wrap them, or modify the source code of the decorator to accept a custom signature as argument.
+However, you can wrap them with your own Python function.

 For **Cython** users, a `def` or `cpdef` (might be inspected incorrectly) function defined in `.pyx` files can be decorated by setting `binding=True`.